PudisSupwarangkul/Python-weather-information-using-OpenWeatherMap-API-and-custom-messageboxes/README.md

 If you click Yes, the program will close, or if No, it will return you to the first page.

 ***Note: All of the pictures above are in Windows 10.***

+# Update
+- Added API Key messagebox to let you input your API Key dynamically without entering it into the code.